bahmutov/cypress-magic-backend/README.md

 ## Assumptions

 1. All API calls in a particular test happen in the same order and can be stubbed in that order.
 In the future, I will provide a way to do flexible stubbing according to your own matching rules.
+2. We are using Chromium-based browser that works with [cypress-cdp](https://github.com/bahmutov/cypress-cdp) plugin.

 ## Installation